Quick Summary

 - Uber / Bolt / FreeNow: App-based PHV bookings.
 Available 24/7 but with surge pricing kicking in during peak night demand (Friday/Saturday post-midnight, end of major events, bad weather, transport disruption).
 A £25 daytime Uber to Heathrow can become £40-£60 surge-priced at 03:00 on a Friday.
 App reliability also drops as drivers reject distant pickups at 04:00.

 For purely opportunistic late-night journeys ("I'm leaving Soho at 01:30 and need to get to Camden"), Uber or a black cab on Charing Cross Road is the practical choice.
-For anything scheduled — airport, hospital appointment, station pickup — a pre-booked fixed-fare taxi is more reliable and almost always cheaper than late-night Uber surge.
+For anything scheduled — airport, hospital appointment, station pickup — a pre-booked fixed-fare taxi is more reliable and almost always cheaper than late-night Uber surge; for premium late-night corporate or hotel travel, an executive chauffeur is a step up.

 For a detailed cost and use-case breakdown of all three, see our Uber vs Black Cab vs Minicab comparison guide.